bsarvari/mnb-exchange-rates/README.md

 CLI to fetch MNB exchange rates for HUF

 ## Usage
-Note that for weekend days the MNB may not have data available which causes an error.
+Note that for weekend days the MNB may not have data available which can cause an error.

 * Default date: current date
 * Default currency: USD